TheRacetrack/racetrack/docs/development/develop.md

 ```

 New container should be created.
 It can be accessed at http://localhost:7000
-You need to `docker rm` or `make docker-clean-fatman` to clean leftover fatman on your own.
+You need to `docker rm` or `make docker-clean-job` to clean leftover job on your own.
-In case of errors, troubleshoot with `docker ps` and `docker logs -f <fatman-name>`.
+In case of errors, troubleshoot with `docker ps` and `docker logs -f <job.name>`.

-Fatman can be accessed through the PUB at http://localhost:7205/pub/fatman/adder/latest,
+Job can be accessed through the PUB at http://localhost:7205/pub/job/adder/latest,
-where "adder" is a name of a job from `fatman.yaml`.
+where "adder" is a name of a job from `job.yaml`.

 ## Docker compose

-Fatmen can also run as local docker containers.
+Jobs can also run as local docker containers.

 - `make compose-up` - runs services in detached mode
 - `make compose-up-service service=dashboard` - rebuilds and reruns one selected service